m10x/Gw2ChatCodeBuddy/README.md

 9. ...
 10. Profit?

-You can now save your assignemds to a .config file by writing s and load them by writing g.
+You can now save your assignmends to a .config file by writing s and load them by writing g.
 By doing that, you can skip the steips 3. to 5. the next time you use it :)

 Notes:
 - make sure you are in the right chat and that your chatbox isn't currently open
-- if it doesn't work, try it again as admin (even if it shouldn't be neccessary under normal circumstances

 ## Currently working @
 ?
 Tell me any suggestions